killmenot/qewd/README.md

 Google Group for discussions, support, advice etc: [http://groups.google.co.uk/group/enterprise-web-developer-community](http://groups.google.co.uk/group/enterprise-web-developer-community)

-Thanks to Ward De Backer for debugging assistance and functionality suggestions
+Thanks to Ward De Backer for debugging assistance and functionality suggestions.

 ## What is QEWD?

-This is best answered by reading [this article on QEWD](https://robtweed.wordpress.com/2017/04/18/having-your-node-js-cake-and-eating-it-too/)
+This is best answered by reading [this article on QEWD](https://robtweed.wordpress.com/2017/04/18/having-your-node-js-cake-and-eating-it-too/).

 In summary: [QEWD](http://qewdjs.com) is a Node.js-based platform for developing and running interactive browser-based applications and Web/REST services.